 Don't Do It!

 He found it difficult to discern the intentions of some of the women.
 They felt remorse for their life and would begin vocational training, but would later change their minds and start to create problems.
-As the ministry leaders resolved to look beyond the dark effect on the women’s lives, they were able to see success in the mission as those lives were changed and the ladies found true happiness: “The women don’t want to remember what happened to them in the past; now they have a new life, and they are running their business, they are established, they are back to their society and family.
+As the leaders resolved to look beyond the dark effect on the women’s lives, they were able to see success in the home as those lives were changed and the ladies found true happiness: “The women don’t want to remember what happened to them in the past; now they have a new life, and they are running their business, they are established, they are back to their society and family.
 To do this work is difficult, but when you see their success, it’s a reward for us.”

-If Surendra had not answered that call, if he had been afraid of what others had said and never started the mission, he thinks about those 50-60 girls who have gone out from here who are operating their own businesses right now, what they would be doing instead.
+If he had not answered that call, if he had been afraid of what others had said and never started the mission, he thinks about those 50-60 girls who have gone out from here who are operating their own businesses right now, what they would be doing instead.
 “Now they have a family, now they are back to their society, now they are very happy, saying, ‘I am earning for myself and I have a new life.’
 These people would not be able to say that today if I had listened to others’ warnings.”